mui/mui-x/docs/data/data-grid/cell-selection/cell-selection.md

 ## apiRef

-The grid exposes a set of methods that enables all of these features using the imperative apiRef.
+The grid exposes a set of methods that enables all of these features using the imperative `apiRef`.

 :::warning
 Only use this API as the last option.
 Give preference to the props to control the grid.